vskadandale/vocalist/README.md

 ### Datasets
 There are 2 datasets involved in this work: i) The AV speech dataset of LRS2, and ii) the AV singing voice dataset of Acappella.
-The LRS2 dataset can be requested for download at https://www.robots.ox.ac.uk/~vgg/data/lip_reading/lrs2.html The Acappella dataset can be downloaded by following the steps mentioned in https://ipcv.github.io/Acappella/acappella/.
+The LRS2 dataset can be requested for download [here](https://www.robots.ox.ac.uk/~vgg/data/lip_reading/lrs2.html).
+The Acappella dataset can be downloaded by following the steps mentioned [here](https://ipcv.github.io/Acappella/acappella/).

 ### Preprocessing
 All the models considered in this work operate on audios sampled at 16kHz